hanhan1280/fotobox/README.md

 ## Usage

 The app currently consists of a landing page to redirect to both a signup or login page.
 Users can then create an account, or use an existing account to start uploading images.
 The image uploader uses a simple dropzone component to drag/drop files or insert files from the file explorer.
+In the friends page, one can search for users and add them as friends.
+If the user is currently following another user, they will be able to see that individual's image gallery.

 ## Reflection